All Products

 Disclaimer

-Dify on ACK is a Helm deployment solution that adapts the open source Dify project for the Alibaba Cloud ACK environment, enabling rapid deployment.
-ACK does not guarantee the operation of the Dify application itself or its compatibility with other ecosystem components, such as plug-ins and databases.
+Dify on ACK is a Helm deployment solution that adapts the open-source Dify project for the Alibaba Cloud ACK environment, enabling rapid deployment.
+ACK does not guarantee the operation of the Dify application itself or its compatibility with other ecosystem components, such as plugins and databases.
 ACK does not provide compensation or other commercial services for business losses caused by defects in Dify or its ecosystem components.
-We recommend that you follow updates from the open source community and proactively fix issues in the open source software to ensure the stability and security of your Dify deployment.
+Follow updates from the open-source community and proactively fix issues in the open-source software to ensure the stability and security of your Dify deployment.